 - The recipe cards are delivered as a book and you get the recipes for the full week—not just for the meals you chose.

 - The food from Sun Basket is really tasty.

 - I didn’t like having to call customer service to cancel my subscription.

 The meal kit service you go with should reflect the type of meals you want to eat, but even then, there’s a wide range of companies to choose from.

 If you want vegan meals like what Purple Carrot provides but in a different, more on-the-go form, you might try Daily Harvest.
 These meals are packed in cups that can be heated or blended to make meals within just a few minutes.
 You could also try Hungryroot.

 When it comes to deciding which I like best between Sun Basket and Purple Carrot, I have to go with Sun Basket.
-Purple Carrot was fun to try, but Sun Basket’s food is amazingly delicious, and I personally like meals that have meat in them more than I like vegetarian ones.
+Purple Carrot looks fun, but Sun Basket has much more customization options and fits my omnivore diet.